Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Bicycle safety rules to teach your child:

 - Do not allow anyone to ride on the handlebars or seat.
 The weight of an extra person may make the bicycle hard to control.
 Also tell your child not to ride on the handlebars or seat of another person, including an adult.
-He should be secured in a seat or carrier made to carry children as passengers on bicycles.
+He or she should be secured in a seat or carrier made to carry children as passengers on bicycles.

 Follow up with your child's healthcare provider as directed: